RealityETH/reality-eth-monorepo/packages/dapp/docs/encoding.rst

 The answer must be expressed in terms of `bytes32` data.
 This may encode a number, a hash of some text, a number representing a selection specified in the JSON question definition, or boolean values for multiple options combined in a bitmask.

 A contract consuming this data should be prepared to make the necessary type conversion, most typically by casting a `bytes32` value into `uint` (for an unsigned number).

+For all the current types, invalid or incomprehensible questions may be denoted by the `bytes32` equivalent of `-1`, `0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff`.
+Note that it may not be possible to follow this convention for all future types of template.